 Another major change in the JOBS Act has to do with redefining just what it means to be an "emerging growth companies."
 After 2012, companies with total gross revenues of less than $1 billion per year are still considered to be emerging growth companies.

 Two-Year Phase In Extension

 Of particular note to startup investors is the new extension to the two-year phase in that publicly traded companies now have.
 The JOBS Act broadens this period by another three years for a total of five.

 The JOBS Act 2012 also creates new requirements for when a company must have their financial statements audited and reviewed through the appropriate channels.
 When a company's offerings grow to between $100,000 and $500,000, a review is triggered.
 When offerings grow to greater than $500,000 (with a maximum of $1 million dollars), a full fledged audit is now required to occur.
 This is done to protect both the businesses themselves and the startup investors who they may have picked up along the way.

 The JOBS Act crowdfunding provisions and other regulations are hugely important to know as much about as possible as you move forward with your business.
 The key takeaway, however, is that this is a big step in the right direction for startup investors everywhere.
 When you look at everything the JOBS act 2012 does right, it's easy to see why it was passed with bipartisan support in the first place.

-Angel Kings is one of America's best venture capital firms that invests in the hottest startups and early-stage companies in biotech and cybersecurity.
+Angel Kings is one of America's best venture capital firms that invests in the hottest startups and early-stage companies primarily focused in biotech and cybersecurity.
 Start investing in top companies with the JOBS Act by visiting AngelKings.com.
 Ross Blankenship is a world-renowned expert on venture capital and private equity, and has written more tips on the JOBS Act and how venture capital works.

 Get 7 Tips on How to Invest with the JOBS Act: